sendgrid/docs/content/docs/for-developers/sending-email/using-handlebars.md

 <!-- Resulting HTML from test data two-->
 <p>
   Hello Ben!
-Cogratulations, you have the high score today!
+Congratulations, you have the high score today!
 Thanks for playing.
 </p>
 ```